IsraelOrtuno/Eavquent/readme.md

 ## Contributing

 Any contribution is more than welcome.
-Feel free to open an issue if you find and error or just want to discuss about something related to `Propertier`.
+Feel free to open an issue if you find and error or just want to discuss about anything related to `Propertier`.
 Also you can make a pull request if you think you can help to improve this package.

 ## License